trangnguyen2906/Power-BI-Marketing-Analysis-in-Retail/README.md

-# 📊 Marketing Analysis of ShopEasy using Power BI
+# 📊 Marketing Performance and Customer Feedback Analysis of ShopEasy using Power BI
 - **Tools Used:** SQL, Python, Power BI
 - **DBMS:** SQL Server